The Canonical Amoebot Model: Algorithms and Concurrency Control: Asynchronous Hexagon Formation Without Locks

-In addition to the shape variable assumed by the amoebot model, Table~\ref{tab:hexagon:variables} lists the variables each amoebot keeps in public memory.
-At a high level, the amoebot system first self-organizes as a spanning forest rooted at the seed amoebot using their \parent\ ports.
+In addition to the shape variable assumed by the amoebot model, each amoebot $A$ keeps variables $A.\state \in \{\textsc{seed}, \textsc{idle}, \textsc{follower}, \textsc{root}, \textsc{retired}\}$, $A.\parent \in \{\nil, 0, \ldots, 9\}$, and $A.\dir \in \{\nil, 0, \ldots, 9\}$ in public memory.
+The amoebot system first self-organizes as a spanning forest rooted at the seed amoebot using their \parent\ ports.
 Follower amoebots follow their parents until reaching the surface of retired amoebots that have already found their place in the hexagon.
-They then become roots, traversing the surface of retired amoebots in a clockwise direction.
-Once they become connected to a retired amoebot's \dir\ port, they also retire and set their \dir\ port to the next position of the hexagon.
+They then become roots, traversing the surface of retired amoebots clockwise.
+Once they connect to a retired amoebot's \dir\ port, they also retire and set their \dir\ port to the next position of the hexagon.
 Algorithm~\ref{alg:hexagon} describes \algHex\ in terms of actions.
-We assume that if multiple actions are enabled for an amoebot, the enabled action with smallest index is executed.
-For conciseness and clarity, we write action guards as logical statements as opposed to their implementation with \Read\ and \Connected\ operations.
-In action guards, we use $N(A)$ to denote the neighbors of amoebot $A$ and say that an amoebot $A$ has a \textit{tail-child} $B$ if $B$ is connected to the tail of $A$ via port $B.\parent$.
+W.l.o.g., we assume that if multiple actions are enabled for an amoebot, the enabled action with smallest index is executed.\footnote{Observe that any amoebot algorithm could directly implement this assumption by replacing each guard $g_i$ of action $\alpha_i$ with the guard $g_i \wedge \bigwedge_{j=1}^{i-1} (\neg g_j)$.} In action guards, we use $N(A)$ to denote the neighbors of amoebot $A$ and say that an amoebot $A$ has a \textit{tail-child} $B$ if $B$ is connected to the tail of $A$ via port $B.\parent$.

-We begin our analysis of the \algHex\ algorithm by showing it is correct under any sequential adversary.
-While the related hexagon formation algorithm of Derakhshandeh et al.\ has already been analyzed in the sequential setting in previous works~\cite{Daymude2019-programmableparticles,Derakhshandeh2015-shapeformation}, \algHex\ must be proved correct with respect to its action formulation.
+We begin our analysis of the \algHex\ algorithm by showing it is correct under an unfair sequential adversary.
+Although the related algorithm of Derakhshandeh et al.\ has already been analyzed in the sequential setting~\cite{Daymude2019-computingprogrammable,Derakhshandeh2015-algorithmicframework}, \algHex\ must be proved correct with respect to its action formulation.